-November 24, 2010 - FSN Suguru Sato was invited by the Board of Vocational High School Education in Nagano Prefecture for the presentation of 'The Importance of Modern Biotechnology for US Agriculture and Global Food Production'.
-Audience was approximately 50 teachers of agricultural high schools, members of Education Commission in Nagano Prefecture and local food industry representatives.
+December 2, 2011 - FSN Suguru Sato was invited by the National Agriculture and Food Research Organization of GOJ for the presentation of 'The Role of Modern Biotechnology for U.S. Agriculture and Global Food Production'.
+Audience was approximately 50 people of researchers, regulators and technicians from food industry.